rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-## Signing an intent
+# Signing an Intent

-Before relaying the intent, the wallet must attach its signature, transforming it into a "Signed intent".
+Before the Relayer can process an Intent (or "relay" it) the Wallet which created it must attach its signature to it, transforming it into a Signed Intent.

-Signed Intents contain a unique ID, and also data on which wallet approved the action.
+Signed Intents contain an unique ID and information about the Wallet that signed them.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->